vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ## Create a data source for our PBHO list

 In Peakboard Designer, we add a new PBHO list data source.
 We call it `AirConditionerLogs`.
-Our Peakboard Box will use this data source to read from our list.
+Our Peakboard Box will use this data source to read from the PBHO list.

 ![image](/assets/2023-09-20/030.png)